plasmaofthedawn/dos3dRenderer/readme.md

 *might* require dos to be loaded high i'm not too sure tbh but when i tested it on hardware that was needed

+running a program is `view [file].pmf`

+---
+## wtf is a pmf file
+it's a model file i made because i didn't feel like processing plaintext files in C

+you can convert a .obj file to one using the provided python convert.py file just
+`convert.py [file].obj` and it'll spit out a beautiful pmf file

 ---
 ## build instructions